Italy's Intesa to phase out coal mining financing by 2025

-MILAN, July 27 (Reuters) - Italy's biggest bank Intesa Sanpaolo (ISP.MI) on Tuesday said it would end with immediate effect the financing of coal mining with a view to phasing out exposure to the sector by 2025.
+MILAN (Reuters) -Italy’s biggest bank Intesa Sanpaolo on Tuesday said it would end with immediate effect the financing of coal mining with a view to phasing out exposure to the sector by 2025.

 Answering questions from shareholders ahead of its annual general meeting, Intesa in April said it was reviewing its coal financing policy and would set new goals by the end of the year.

-BlackRock (BLK.N), Intesa's second-biggest shareholder, in December 2020 pledged to more than double the number of companies it engages with over climate-related issues. read more
+BlackRock, Intesa’s second-biggest shareholder, in December 2020 pledged to more than double the number of companies it engages with over climate-related issues.

 Updating its policy, Intesa said it would phase out all financial services to companies operating in the coal mining sector by 2025.